-François de Larrard is the Scientific Director of LafargeHolcim Research & Development, based in Lyon, France.
+François de Larrard was Scientific Director of LafargeHolcim Innovation Center based in Lyon, France (2011-18).

 He is a graduate of École Polytechnique and completed his doctorate at the École nationale des ponts et chaussées, Paris.
 He also holds a research management certification (HDR).